khoirulmuzakka/FuncCraft/docs/source/index.rst

 =======================

-FuncCraft is a C++17 library with a Python interface for generating scalable continuous-optimization benchmark suites.
+FuncCraft is a C++17 library with a Python interface for generating scalable black-box optimization benchmark suites.
 It is designed around editable YAML
 specifications: write or edit a suite YAML file, load it in C++ or Python, choose a dimension, and evaluate the generated benchmark functions in batches.